ding-si-han/storybook-vscode-helper/README.md

 # storybook-vscode-helper README

+Credits: This extension is an extension and update of riccardo-forina's brilliant extension ([riccardo-forina/storybook-vscode-helper](https://github.com/riccardo-forina/storybook-vscode-helper))

 A Visual Studio Code helper to create Storybook stories from your components real quick.

 ## Features

 ### `Create a Storybook story` command

 Open the tsx or jsx file that contains the component for which you want to create a story, then from the command palette run "Create a Storybook story".

 A new _unsaved_ file will be created with the basics of a Storybook story in the Component Story Format (CSF) filled out for you.
 Move between the placeholders with TAB, customize the names as you want and you are done.